 Should my Buy to Let property be owned personally or through a limited company?

 There is no simple answer to this question.
 It depends on a number of factors such as how many properties you hold, whether you need the income quickly and how long you want to hold the properties for.
-It therefore depends on your individual circumstances.
+So it really depends on your individual circumstances.

 Why do I read in the press that lots of landlords are using companies for Buy to Lets (BTL)?

-The main reason that this method of ownership is often promoted as the way forward for owning Buy to Let properties is due to the mortgage interest relief restriction that was introduced for personal ownership from 5th April 2017.
+The main reason that this method of ownership is often mentioned as an option for owning Buy to Let properties is due to the mortgage interest relief restriction for personal ownership that came into full effect from April 2020.

-Prior to April 2017, Income Tax was payable on your net rental income after deducting allowable expenses including mortgage interest.
+Prior to this, Income Tax was payable on your net rental income after deducting allowable expenses including mortgage interest.
 This meant that landlords paying higher (40%) or additional (45%) rate Income Tax could claim tax relief at their highest rate.

-However, from April 2020 tax relief can only be reclaimed at the basic rate of Income Iax (20%), whatever rate of tax the landlord pays.
-The rules are being phased in over the 4 years from April 2017 to 2020.
+However, from April 2020 tax relief can only be reclaimed at the basic rate of Income tax (20%), whatever rate of tax the landlord pays.
 Companies are not affected by this restriction, so on the face of it they appear advantageous.
 However we need to look at what types of tax a company pays.

 Corporation Tax